evoldoers/biomake/README.md

     Print the commands that would be executed, but do not execute them -B,--always-make
-    Always build fresh target even if dependency is up to date -p,--prog,--makeprog MAKEPROG
+    Always build fresh target even if dependency is up to date -f,--file,--makefile GNUMAKEFILE
-    Use MAKEPROG as the (Prolog) build specification [default: Makespec.pro] -f,--file,--makefile GNUMAKEFILE
+    Use a GNU Makefile as the build specification [default: Makefile] -p,--prog,--makeprog MAKEPROG
-    Use a GNU Makefile as the build specification -m,--eval,--makefile-syntax STRING
+    Use MAKEPROG as the (Prolog) build specification [default: Makeprog] -m,--eval,--makefile-syntax STRING
     Evaluate STRING as GNU Makefile syntax -P,--eval-prolog,--makeprog-syntax STRING